erikwatson/Spider/README.md

 ## License

-This is [free software](https://www.gnu.org/philosophy/free-sw.html) made available under the MIT License.
+This is [free software](https://www.gnu.org/philosophy/free-sw.html) made available under the GNU GPL V3 Licence.

 ## Who do I talk to?